Frequently Asked Questions

 - How to love and get along with other people (we all need healthy connection)

 - How to truly enjoy your life (otherwise, what are we here for?)

 What is the therapeutic relationship?

 The therapeutic relationship is an alliance between a therapist and the person who is seeking help.
 It’s the basis for our work together.
-How it works is that I attune myself to you and your concerns so that you would feel taken seriously, and safe enough, to risk showing and expressing yourself.
+How it works is that I would attune myself to you and your concerns so that you would feel taken seriously, and safe enough, so that you might risk showing and expressing yourself.
 As your therapist, I would be on your side.
 It’s through the therapeutic relationship that we can inquire into your difficult thoughts, emotions, and behaviours.
 This would allow us to gain more insight and understanding into your situation, and enhance your ability to make changes.
 It is easier to face problems and try new behaviours when you have someone in your corner – that is what the therapeutic relationship offers.

 How often would we meet?